stonegao/gistnote/README.md

 ## The Idea

-All data persistent using gists including category meta data and notes, no local storage required.
+All data persistent using gists including category meta data and notes, no local storage required. (maybe we do need local storage like sqlite for search)

 ## What Gistnote will look like (just like Evernote) ?